Introduction

 In the film festival world, conflicts of interest can undermine credibility faster than almost anything else.
 A conflict of interest occurs when someone involved in festival decision-making – be it a board member, programmer, or jury member – has a personal or financial stake in a film or participant.
 Without clear policies, even the appearance of favoritism can damage a festival’s reputation.
 To prevent this, mature festival governance includes strict conflict-of-interest and recusal policies that are both implemented internally and published publicly for transparency.

 A recusal policy means that if, for example, a programming committee member’s close friend or business partner has submitted a film, that committee member should declare the conflict and step aside (recuse themselves) from any deliberation or voting on that film.
 Similarly, if a board member has financially backed a film in competition, they should have no say in whether that film is selected or wins an award.
 Publishing these policies on the festival’s website or in its program guide can reassure filmmakers and audiences that the festival has thought about fairness.
-It sends a message: films are evaluated on their merits, not on who you know (holycitysinner.com).
+It sends a message: films are evaluated on their merits, not on who you know.
+This is a fundamental aspect of combatting conflict of interest in film festivals, ensuring that personal stakes do not erode the trust of the audience.

 In practice, many festivals require jurors and programmers to sign conflict-of-interest disclosures.
 Larger festivals might even form an ethics committee to review any grey areas.
 Consider a scenario in a U.S. festival where a juror realizes a short film was directed by her former student – by having a policy, she knows to inform the festival and step back from judging that film.
 Or imagine a French film festival board member who is also a film producer; if one of his films is submitted, a robust governance process would have him recuse himself from any conversations about that year’s lineup.
 These precautions, while sometimes awkward, ultimately protect the festival.
 They uphold integrity and ensure that accusations of bias or insider dealing don’t tarnish the event.
 The result is a more trustworthy festival where filmmakers believe they’re on a level playing field.